-Field Work in Educational Administration
+Internship/Fieldwork in Educational Administration

-A supervised lab or administrative field work in educational institutions, agencies, or school districts.
+A supervised internship or administrative fieldwork in educational institutions, agencies, or school districts.
 Permission of supervisor and plans required in advance of registration.
 May be graded S/U. Fall, Spring, Summer

 MA Level Comprehensive Exam Preparation